Euchie23/GeoTentacles/hotspot_predictions/README.md

 ---

 ## 🌱 Ecological Interpretation
 Predicted hotspot probabilities show a consistent northward concentration during 2016–2018, followed by weakened spatial structure in 2019 and a near absence of high-probability hotspots in 2020.
 This pattern aligns with known squid life-history dynamics along the Patagonian Shelf, including feeding migrations and spawning-related movements.
+All spatial patterns reflect January–June conditions, corresponding to known seasonal migration and aggregation phases in the squid life cycle.

 Notably, predicted hotspots often occur slightly north of observed catch locations, suggesting the model captures **environmental suitability and aggregation potential**, rather than simply reproducing historical fishing effort.